Alan Trejo Player Props: Rockies vs. Guardians

-Alan Trejo -- 1-for-4 with an RBI in his most recent game -- will be in action for the Colorado Rockies versus the Cleveland Guardians, with Peyton Battenfield on the mound, on April 25 at 6:10 PM ET.
+On Wednesday, Alan Trejo (.172 batting average in his past 10 games, with two doubles, two walks and two RBI) and the Colorado Rockies play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Guardians.
+In his last game he had a hitless showing (0-for-3) against the Guardians.

 Alan Trejo Game Info & Props vs. the Guardians